TaylorOD/Professional_Technical_Interviewee/8_mike_bosch/show_notes.md

 - LinkedIn: https://www.linkedin.com/in/michaelbosch/

 If you enjoyed the show please subscribe, thumbs up, and share the show.
-Episodes released on most Thursdays of each month.
+Episodes released on the first four Thursdays of each month.
 ### Host: Taylor Owen Dorsett
 - Email: dorsetttaylordev@gmail.com
 - Twitter: @yodorsett